Initializing

 Overview

-command is used to setup the host operator system so Firedancer can run correctly.
+The fdctl configure command is used to setup the host operator system so Firedancer can run correctly.
 It does the following:

 - hugetlbfs Reserves huge and gigantic pages for use by Firedancer.